First Timer’s Guide to Oahu

 Tip: Parking can be a bit difficult if you’re not staying at one of the hotels in the area.
 Your best bet would be parking at the Royal Hawaiian Center located on Royal Hawaiian Avenue.
 Parking is free for the first hour with validation.
 After that, it’s $2/hour for the next two hours.

-– Nestled in a residential neighborhood in Kailua, you’ll find the serene Lanikai Beach.
+Nestled in a residential neighborhood in Kailua, you’ll find the serene Lanikai Beach.
 When I think of the ideal beach, Lanikai definitely comes to mind.
 I can see why its regarded as one of the best beaches in Hawaii.
 The sand is white and powdery.
 The water is calm and crystal clear with a vibrant shade of blue and green.
 Plus you get a striking view of the Mokes/Molokua Islands that houses bird sanctuaries.
+We spent an afternoon here relaxing and watching a few kite surfers having a great time in the water.

 Tips: Two things to remember: 1.
 Finding the entrance to the beach can be a bit tricky since there are no signs.
 We found access via an alleyway between the residential houses.
 2. Parking is a challenge.
 You can street park but make sure you read the signs to avoid getting a ticket.